-- Personal Care (HCPCS Code T1020) - Prevocational Services (HCPCS Code T2015) - Respite (HCPCS Codes S5151, T1005) - Skill Building (HCPCS Code H2014) - ABA Adaptive Behavior Treatment (HCPCS Code 97153) - ABA Group Adaptive Behavior Treatment (HCPCS Code 97154) - ABA Exposure Adaptive Treatment (HCPCS Code 0373T) - Crisis Residential Services (HCPCS Code H0018) - Residential Services SUD (HCPCS Codes H0018, H0019) - Residential Services Co-occurring SUD/MH (HCPCS Codes H0018, H0019) - Withdrawal Management SUD (HCPCS Codes H0010, H0012, H0014) - Supported Employment (HCPCS Code H2023) - d.
-DCW wage increase funding will be a component of monthly capitation payments made to the Contractor.
-The Contractor will pay the increase to eligible providers that employ eligible individuals on an as-invoiced basis, through increased contracted rates for eligible services, or other means approved by the MDHHS.
-The Contractor is responsible for maintaining a record of DCW wage increase payments, and the amounts of DCW wage increase payments are to be reported during annual cost settlement procedures.
-Financial status reports will require separate reporting of DCW wage increase revenue and total payment amount.
-All wage increase payments are subject to audit and potential recoupment.
-Providers should retain documentation that demonstrates the distribution of payments to eligible staff.
-The Contractor will ensure that all employees, agents, and subcontractors of the Contractor, if any, comply with all of the foregoing. - 10.
-MDHHS Incentive Payment - For the PIHPs to be eligible for an incentive payment, the child must meet the following requirements: - a.
-To receive the MDHHS Incentive Payment, the child must meet the following eligibility criteria: - i.
-Have a Serious Emotional Disturbance as defined by Michigan Law. - ii.
-Eligible for Medicaid. - iii.
-Between the ages of 0 to 18. - iv.
-Be served in the MDHHS Foster Care System or Child Protective Services (Risk Categories I and II) - v.
-Meet one of the following criteria: - 1.
-Service Criteria 1: At least one of the following services was provided in the eligible month: - a.
-H2021 Wraparound Services - b.
-H0036 Home Based Services - c.
-H2033 Multi-Systemic Therapy (MST) for juveniles - 2.
-Service Criteria 2: Two or more state plan behavioral health services covered under the 1115 Demonstration Waiver, excluding one-time assessments, were provided in the eligible month. - b.
+- a.
+For the PIHPs to be eligible for an incentive payment, the child must meet the following requirements: - i.
+To receive the MDHHS Incentive Payment, the child must meet the following eligibility criteria: - 1) Have a Serious Emotional Disturbance as defined by Michigan Law. - 2) Eligible for Medicaid. - 3) Between the ages of 0 to 18. - 4) Be served in the MDHHS Foster Care System or Child Protective Services (Risk Categories I and II) - 5) Meet one of the following criteria: - a) Service Criteria 1: At least one of the following services was provided in the eligible month: - 1.
+H2021 Wraparound Services - 2.
+H0036 Home Based Services - 3.
+H2033 Multi-Systemic Therapy (MST) for juveniles - b) Service Criteria 2: Two or more state plan behavioral health services covered under the 1115 Demonstration Waiver, excluding one-time assessments, were provided in the eligible month. - ii.
 Incentive Payments: The incentive payment will occur quarterly.
-Each incentive payment will be determined bycomparing the PIHP's identified eligible children with the encounter data submitted.
+Each incentive payment will be determined by comparing the PIHP's identified eligible children with the encounter data submitted.
 Valid encounters must be submitted within 90 days of the provision of the service regardless of the claim adjudication status in order to assure timely incentive payment verification.
-Once the incentive payment has taken place there will not be anyopportunities for submission of eligible children for a quarterly payment already completed. - c.
-Quarterly incentive payments will occur as follows: - i.
-April: Based on eligible children and the supporting encounter data submitted for October 1 December 31. - ii.
-July: Based on eligible children and the supporting encounter data submitted for January 1 March 31. - iii.
-October: Based on eligible children and the supporting encounter data submitted for April 1 June 30. - iv.
-January: Based on eligible children and the supporting encounter data submitted for July 1 September 30. - d.
-The State will provide access to an electronic copy of the names of those individuals eligible for incentive payments, which incentive payment amount they are to receive, and the COFR. - e.
-PIHPS are expected to provide a one-page annual narrative report by each CMHSP in their Region summarizinghow the MDHHS incentive payment is directly supporting mental health services for children involved in child welfare.
+Once the incentive payment has taken place there will not be any opportunities for submission of eligible children for a quarterly payment already completed. - iii.
+Quarterly incentive payments will occur as follows: - 1) April: Based on eligible children and the supporting encounter data submitted for October 1 December 31. - 2) July: Based on eligible children and the supporting encounter data submitted for January 1 March 31. - 3) October: Based on eligible children and the supporting encounter data submitted for April 1 June 30. - 4) January: Based on eligible children and the supporting encounter data submitted for July 1 -September 30.

+- iv.
+The State will provide access to an electronic copy of the names of those individuals eligible for incentive payments, which incentive payment amount they are to receive, and the COFR. - V. PIHPS are expected to provide a one-page annual narrative report by each CMHSP in their Region summarizing how the MDHHS incentive payment is directly supporting mental health services for children involved in child welfare.
 This report will be due at the same time as the CAFAS/PECFAS annual reporting for the MDHHS Incentive.
 The PIHP shall also include the total amount of annual MDHHS DHIP incentive funding they received and total amount and percentage that they passed down to CMHSPs.
-If the amount was less than 85% of the total amount received, please provide an explanation. - C. MIChild scheduled.
+If the amount was less than 85% of the total amount received, please provide an explanation.